dftworks/dftworks-docs/README.md

 # dftworks-docs

-The documentation is prepared using `mkdocs`.
-Running `mkdocs serve` for dev mode.
+The documentation is created using mkdocs, and for development purposes, the command `mkdocs serve` is used to run the server.